 - how long it should last

-- why it may need repaired or replaced
+- why it may need to be repaired or replaced

 How a Furnace Works

 A central heating furnace is actually a simple device.
 It burns fuel – usually gas or oil – to create heat.
 Next, the heated air passes through a series of ducts into the rooms throughout the home.
 It has thermostat to switch off when the temperature reaches the desired level and back on again when it needs to heat up.
 This keeps the home at a pretty regular level throughout the day and night.

 Now it’s important to consider the fact the furnace is working 24 hours a day non-stop.
 This means it has a heavy workload, and it’s no surprise that things can go wrong.
 However, the average lifespan of a furnace is between 15 to 30 years, and this can be influenced by one of many factors.
 Maintenance is one of these, and it is highly recommended you have your furnace serviced each year.
 This is for safety purposes as well as to prolong its life.